-It's interesting that the first and last locations featured in the World's Best Disc Golf Courses have something very particular in common.
-Like the course that starts this list, #10 DeLaveaga, Järva DiscGolfPark is built on public land that was a literal dump.
-The hills in the park aren't natural to the region; they were made by the city of Stockholm covering up things like large concrete slabs from torn-down buildings with soil.
-And though at one point the city had tried to make the area into a useable green space, it had run out of money and abandoned the project.
+Järva Disc Golf Park was built on public land that was a literal dump.
+The hills in the park aren't natural to the region; the city of Stockholm created them by covering up things like large concrete slabs from torn-down buildings with soil.
+Though the city tried to make the area into a usable green space at one point, it ran out of money and abandoned the project.

 When brothers Mats and Jonas Löf first examined the land for its potential as a disc golf course in the early 90s, they found an overgrown mess that had been untouched for fifteen years.
 However, it wasn't just the abundant nettles and thorns that were a problem.
 The land was in a troubled area of Stockholm, and people commonly used it for illegal dumping as well as far more serious illicit activities.